teancom/codex/styleguide.md

 paragraph?

 > I am the very model of a modern Major-General,
-> I've information vegetable, animal, and mineral,
+I've information vegetable, animal, and mineral,
-> I know the kings of **England**, and I quote the fights historical
-> From Marathon to Waterloo, in order categorical;
+I know the kings of **England**, and I quote the fights historical From Marathon to Waterloo, in order categorical;

-In presenting step-by-step instructions, it's good to highlight the "final blow" in bold.

-Open Browser > Type "http://lmgtfy.com/" into the Search Bar > Search for **Captain Obvious**.
+The first thing you're going to need is a combination **Access Key ID** / **Secret Key ID**.

 ### Italic

+Here's an _italic_ example place holder.

+Next, find the `cf` user and click on the username.
+This should bring up a summary of the user with things like the _User ARN_, _Groups_, etc.  In the bottom half of the Summary panel, you can see some tabs, and one of those tabs is _Permissions_.
+Click on that one.

 ### Note Commentary